dymmond/edgy/docs/fields.md

 * `related_name` - The name to use for the relation from the related object back to this one.
 * `through` - The model to be used for the relationship.
 Edgy generates the model by default if None is provided or `through` is an abstract model.
+* `through_tablename` - Custom tablename for `through`.
+E.g. when special characters are used in model names.
 * `embed_through` - When traversing, embed the through object in this attribute.
 Otherwise it is not accessable from the result. if an empty string was provided, the old behaviour is used to query from the through model as base (default). if False, the base is transformed to the target and source model (full proxying).
 You cannot select the through model via path traversal anymore (except from the through model itself).